2014 Indian Premier League: Player auction

 On 27 January 2014 BCCI released a list of capped players to all the franchises which would be available for the auction.
 This list had a total of 233 players from 10 countries.
 On 29 January 2014 this list was updated to 244 capped players and 651 uncapped players.
 On 6 February 2014, the final auction list was shortlisted by teams to 514 players (219 capped and 295 uncapped).
 The list was further shortened to 511 players (216 capped and 295 uncapped) after the withdrawal of 3 players.
 The highest base price set was of Rs 20 million and the lowest of Rs 1 million.
 The auction took place on 12 and 13 February.

 On 7 February 2014, a plea was filed in the Supreme Court to interfere in the IPL auction in relation to the 2013 Indian Premier League spot-fixing and betting case involving Gurunath Meiyappan of Chennai Super Kings.
 On 10 February 2014, an IPL spot-fixing report finding Meiyappan involved in betting was submitted to the Supreme Court.
 However the Supreme Court allowed the auction to go ahead as planned.

 A total of 154 players including 50 overseas players were sold.
 The list consisted of 80 capped players (of which 34 were Indians) and 74 uncapped players.
 127 players (including 10 who have only been part of the squad) have previously been part of IPL teams.
-66 players will represent the same side that they played for in 2013.
+66 players will represent the same team that they played for in 2013.
 13 Right to Match cards were used during the auction.
 Yuvraj Singh fetched the highest bid of ₹14 crore while Dinesh Karthik was the second most expensive purchase at a price of ₹12.5 crore by Delhi Daredevils.
 Kevin Pietersen was the costliest foreign player.
 Among uncapped players, Karn Sharma was the most expensive at ₹3.75 crore.
 Many prominent Indian players and most Sri Lankan and English players were unsold like Luke Wright & Alex Hales.